Globys031/plotzemis/README.md

 The entrypoint is index.tsx, but app.tsx is where almost all of the frontend logic resides.

-## How this microservice works

-The entrypoint is index.tsx, but app.tsx is where almost all of the frontend logic resides.

 ### Roles and authentication

 There's 3 roles: